highcharts/highcharts/docs/chart-and-series-types/radial-bar-chart.md

 Data format
 -----------

-The format of data is the same as in any other `column` or `bar` series.
+The format of the data is the same as in any other `column` or `bar` series.
 Example:

 ```js
 series: [{